edwinans/blockchain-course/README.md

 # blockchain-course
-M2 of Computer Science Blockchain course
+M2 of Computer Science Blockchain course with exercises